 Our team of experts works together to diagnose, treat and prevent skin cancer of the head and neck, with a focus on individualized patient care.

 Markey is among the best cancer centers in the nation, according to U.S. News & World Report, when it comes to advanced treatment options, survival rates and experienced providers.
-As the one and only NCI-designated cancer program in Kentucky, Markey is able to serve many patients each year with rare and common cancers, including skin cancers of the head and neck cancer.
+As the first and only NCI-designated comprehensive cancer center in Kentucky, Markey is able to serve many patients each year with rare and common cancers, including skin cancers of the head and neck cancer.

 Our specialized team is happy to work with your doctors and communicate to ensure confidence in your diagnosis.